Public Engagement

 Camden Memory Service

-Arts 4 Dementia and the NHS’s Camden Memory Service commissioned us to run three screen printing workshops at their practice on Camden Mews, with a view to creating permanent pieces of work for the Services for Ageing and Mental Health Centre on Brewery Road in Camden.
+Arts for Dementia and the NHS's Camden Memory Service commissioned us to run three screen printing workshops at their practice on Camden Mews.
+The goal was to create permanent artwork for the Services for Ageing and Mental Health Centre on Brewery Road in Camden.

 It’s nice to be reminded of the past, but also get out and learn a new skill.”
 Eric